The initial finds record is a product of finds processing.

 Exceptions include registered finds that require remedial conservation or specialist cleaning, or plotted finds that are initially recorded in situ.

 All finds have two attributes, their substance (material type) and their form (eg object type, bone type).
-The accurate and consistent identification and documentation of those will facilitate the interpretation of assemblages, comparative studies between assemblages and the dissemination of finds reports.
+The accurate and consistent identification and documentation of those attributes will facilitate the interpretation of assemblages, comparative studies between assemblages and the dissemination of finds reports.

-Early identification of at least the category of material is important for sensitive finds such as wood or textile because that will govern how they are packed and treated and could prioritise urgent intervention by a conservator – if not on site then as soon as possible thereafter.
+Early identification of at least the class of material is important for sensitive finds such as wood or textile because that will govern how they are packed and treated and could prioritise urgent intervention by a conservator – if not on site, then as soon as possible thereafter.
 Site personnel need to be aware of the requirements for particular materials and be in communication with off-site finds personnel if necessary (for further guidance see First Aid for Finds in References and resources).

 There are several potential stages in finds recording:

-- A basic record is made soon after collection and will include preliminary information on material and object types and their quantities
+- a basic record is made soon after collection and will include preliminary information on material and object types and their quantities

-- An appraisal record will include more specific (and possibly more accurate) definitions of material and object types, designed to inform an understanding of the significance of a category assemblage
+- an appraisal record will include more specific (and possibly more accurate) definitions of material and object types, designed to inform an understanding of the significance of a category assemblage

-- Analysis will characterise materials and objects in greater detail, leading to as full an interpretation of a category assemblage as is possible/appropriate
+- analysis will characterise materials and objects in greater detail, leading to as full an interpretation of a category assemblage as is possible/appropriate

 During processing, a finds assemblage will usually be separated into bulk finds, registered finds and finds from samples.
 After completing the basic record, those groups will be recorded differently, in line with the standards applicable to different categories, but at the basic recording stage, the same broad approach can generally be followed.